 If you don't feel like getting on the water, simply walk along the Hudson River Greenway in lower Manhattan for beautiful skyline views framed by colorful trees.
 You can also rent a bicycle to enjoy the ride all the way to upper Manhattan, where more parks will amaze you with their fall colors.

 Brooklyn has no shortage of spectacular fall foliage spots.
-Check out the 526-acre Prospect Park that stuns with its fall color palette.
-The park's Camperdown elm that grows near the Boathouse is especially famous for its unusual shape.
+Check out the 526 ac (212 ha) Prospect Park that simply stuns with its fall color palette.
+The park's Camperdown elm, which grows near the Boathouse, is especially famous for its unusual shape.
 Small but cozy Owl’s Head Park and Brooklyn Botanic Garden are known for old red oaks and maple trees.

 Staten Island is a must-see in the fall!
-Head to Clove Lakes Park featuring a 300-year-old tulip tree that is 107-foot tall.
-Then, hike along the 3-mile (5-km) trail to see the best of this 200-acre park that features three lakes with waterfowl birds and a waterfall.
+Head to Clove Lakes Park featuring a 300-year-old tulip tree that is 107 feet tall.
+Then, hike along the 3 mi (5 km) trail to see the best of this 200-acre park that features three lakes with waterfowl and a waterfall.
 Snug Harbor Garden and Greenbelt Nature Center are also worth exploring in the fall.

 Located in Northwest Bronx, Wave Hill is a famous park along the Hudson River that looks stunning in the fall.
-During October, guided leaf-peeping walks are held in the park, where you can learn about various trees and shrubs throughout the 28-acre (11-ha) public garden.
-Finally, Pelham Bay Park is New York's largest park especially famous for its 400-year-old white oak tree located on the Split Rock Golf Course.
+During October, guided leaf-peeping walks are held in the park, where you can learn about various trees and shrubs throughout the 28 ac (11 ha) public garden.
+Finally, Pelham Bay Park is New York's largest park, especially famous for its 400-year-old white oak tree located on the Split Rock Golf Course.

 Almost every NYC borough has its secret spots to enjoy the beautiful change of seasons.
 With about 30,000 acres of parks, the city fully deserves its reputation as one of the best fall colors destinations in the US.